symstore/symstore/HACKING.md

 The recommended set-up is to create a virtualenv sandbox and install the symstore package in the sandbox with pip.

+Note that you need to use _pip version 21.3_ or later to be able to install the package in development mode.

 Set-up and activate the sandbox with:

 .. code:: sh